Recognize fraudulent emails and websites

 “Phishing” is an attempt to steal your information.
 Criminals pretend to be a legitimate business to get you to disclose sensitive personal information, such as credit card numbers, bank account information, or account passwords.

 One of the most common phishing scams involves sending an email that pretends to be from a well-known company.
-However, it can also be carried out in person, over the phone, via malicious pop-up windows, and "spoof" (fake) websites.
+However, it can also be carried out in person, over the phone, via malicious pop-up windows, and "phishing" (fake) websites.